QuDPy: A Python-Based Tool For Computing Ultrafast Non-linear Optical Responses: Theoretical background and description of the algorithm

+where, $\tilde\mu_+(\tilde\mu_-)$ is the part of the transformed dipole operator that leads to the excitation (de-excitation) of a ket and vice-versa for a bra.
 This can be done analytically or numerically within QuTip.
-We also define the initial density matrix $\rho(-\infty)$ in the eigenbasis of $\tilde H$.
+Similarly, we define the initial density matrix, $\rho(-\infty)$, in the eigenbasis of $\tilde H$.
 It is important that all the operators be defined as quantum operators within the same Fock space.
-The QuTip code will return an error if this is not the case when performing operations on improperly defined operators and states.
+QuTip will return an error if all quantum operators are not defined within the same Fock or Hilbert space.

+QuTip provides an efficient implementation for including system/bath interaction using either Redfield theory\cite{REDFIELD19651} or Lindblad theory\cite{Lindblad:1976aa}.
+Under the Lindblad approach, the density matrix evolves according to

+where $\{L_i\}$ is a set of orthonormal operators defined in the operator space of the system Hilbert space, and $\gamma_i$ are real, positive rates associated with the bath fluctuations and dissipation.
+The curly brackets $\{\cdot,\cdot\}$ denote the anticommutator.

-At $t=0$, we apply the first projection either to the left or right-side of the density matrix and proceed to generate a specfic Liouville-space trajectory by alternatively propagating and projecting.
+At $t=0$, we apply the first projection and proceed to generate a specfic Liouville-space trajectory by alternatively propagating and projecting.
 For example, the $R_1$ diagram is specified with the QuDPy syntax as

 We assume that the initial density matrix is stationary up until time $t=0$, at which we apply the first interaction.
 In this case it is a bra-side (right-side) excitation, corresponding to